bhits/consent2share/README.md

 ## Architecture

-Consent2Share employs a microservice architecture which makes it highly scalable and resilient.
+Consent2Share employs a [Microservices Architecture](http://martinfowler.com/articles/microservices.html) which makes it highly scalable and resilient.
 Majority of C2S microservices are implemented as [Spring Boot](http://projects.spring.io/spring-boot/) applications and utilize several [Spring Cloud](http://projects.spring.io/spring-cloud/) projects including [Spring Cloud Netflix](http://cloud.spring.io/spring-cloud-netflix/) and [Spring Cloud Security](http://cloud.spring.io/spring-cloud-security/).

 *C2S Technical Blueprint* can be used as a good reference that shows the big picture of C2S architecture, the technical components, and the high level interaction between them.
-Please see the documents in [release page](../../releases) for the applicable version of *C2S Technical Blueprint* document.
+Please see the documents in the [release page](../../releases) for the applicable version of *C2S Technical Blueprint* document.

 The C2S components can be grouped as the following:

-### Common Libraries

-The C2S has a set of common libraries that are being used across the microservices.
-These libraries mostly contain basic utility functions.
-The complex domain features are implemented as microservices as described in the following sections. **The common libraries are needed to be built and installed to the local maven repository before building any other C2S microservices in order to prevent any dependency resolution issues.**

 ### User Interfaces